vextor22/DevBlog/HttpsTest/content/posts/persistent-nfs-with-fstab.md

 cover = ""
-tags = ["configuration", "linux"] keywords = ["linux", "fstab", "selinux", "nfs", "cifs", "samba"] description = "" showFullContent = false
+tags = ["configuration", "linux"] keywords = ["linux", "fstab", "selinux", "nfs", "cifs", "samba"] description = "If you want to mount a Samba network file share persistently in linux, you will want to use fstab.
+With fstab, the share will be remounted when the system boots, so services that depend on the share will be able to function." showFullContent = false
 +++

 If you want to mount a Samba network file share persistently in linux, you will want to use fstab.
-With fstab, the share will be remounted when the system boots, so services that depend on the share will be able to function
+With fstab, the share will be remounted when the system boots, so services that depend on the share will be able to function.

 # Test First!
 Before adding the network file share to fstab, test it with mount.
 For my environment the resulting mount command was: